quic/sample-apps-for-robotics-platforms/AWS-Samples/AWS-Samples-Application/kinesisvideo-ros2/README.md

     }
     ```
     ii.
 Give name to policy, go to _Review policy_ and select _Create policy_.

-    iii) Add the created policy to the IAM user by searching the policy name.
-Follow the steps below
+    iii.
+Add the created policy to the IAM user by searching the policy name.
+Follow the steps below.
-    Go to the created user -> Add permission -> Attach existing policies directly -> search and select the created policy -> Next:review -> Add permission
+    Go to the created user -> **Add permission -> Attach existing policies directly -> search and select the created policy -> Next:review -> Add permission**

 2. Create a ROS workspace and a source directory and clone the apps
     ```